parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-3/repo/README.txt

 Advanced Compilation, Debugging, Optimization, and Profiling
 ==============================================================================

-Compilation and optimization options are managed through the Kokkos build system (e.g., CMake).
-Debugging and profiling will also depend on your build system and chosen Kokkos execution space.
+There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+Refer to the Kokkos documentation for details on additional compilation flags and options.

+Here is a sample of the control panel at the top of the makefile:

+KOKKOS_DEVICES  ?= OpenMP
+KOKKOS_ARCH     ?= native
+OPTIMIZE       ?= yes
+DEBUG          ?= no
+PROFILE        ?= no
+TABLE          ?= no

+Explanation of Flags:

+KOKKOS_DEVICES <OpenMP, CUDA, Serial, ...> - This selects your Kokkos execution space.

+OPTIMIZE - Adds compiler optimization flags.

+DEBUG - Adds debugging flags.

+PROFILE - Adds profiling flags.

+TABLE - Enables/disables the use of the pre-computed exponential table.

 ===============================================================================
-SimpleMOC-kernel Strawman Reactor Definition
+SimpleMOC-kernel Strawman Reactor Defintion
 ===============================================================================

 For the purposes of simplicity this mini-app uses a conservative "strawman"